 However, in 2013 and 2014 the policy on the setting of official rates was modified to take greater account of the level of unemployment in the economy.
 First it was announced that official rates would not be raised while the rate of unemployment was above 7% of the labour force.
 Subsequently, following a sharp fall in unemployment towards 7%, this stance was modified to one where the MPC would take account of the extent of spare capacity in the economy rather than just the rate of unemployment.
 The video explores this change of emphasis to the setting of official interest rates in the UK.

 Official rates of interest tend to be cyclical, rising to peaks and then falling to troughs.
 Since 1989, the trend in the UK has been for nominal interest rates to peak at successively lower levels.
-Nominal rates fell to 3.5% in 2003.
-In 2009 they hit a record low of 0.5% and were still at this level at the end of 2014.
-This was because the Bank of England was attempting to stimulate economic activity following the period of recession at the end of the 2000s.
+Bank Rate fell to 3.5% in 2003.
+In 2009 it was set at a then historic low of 0.5% as the Bank of England attempted to stimulate the economy during the period of economic recession that followed the 2007/08 financial crisis.
+Bank Rate stayed below 1% for the next decade only to fall to a new historic low of 0.1% in 2020 as the Bank responded to the economic problems caused by the COVID-19 pandemic.

 You explored earlier why it is important to take inflation into account when managing your investments.
 Unless there is no price inflation, the nominal return from an investment – the amount of cash paid to you – is different to its real return, in effect the value to you in terms of the goods it can buy.